Assistant Professor, Communication Design

-Kelly Walters is a designer and educator whose work investigates the intersection of black cultural vernacular in mainstream media.
-She feels her role as a designer is to understand how socio-political frameworks and shifting technology influence the sounds, symbols and style of black people.
-She has worked as a designer for SFMOMA, the RISD Museum, Alexander Isley, and Blue State Digital.
-She has produced websites, digital social campaigns, books and other printed matter for clients such as: Google Fiber, Google for Entrepreneurs, FairTrade USA, Hillel International, and PayPal.
-From 2015–2016, she was awarded an Association of Independent Colleges of Art & Design (AICAD) Post-Graduate Teaching Fellowship in the Graphic Design program at California College of the Arts in San Francisco.
-Kelly received dual degrees at the University of Connecticut, earning a BFA in Communication Design and a BA in Communication Sciences.
+Walters has worked for Alexander Isley, Inc. Designers, the RISD Museum, SFMOMA, and Blue State.
+She has also previously taught at the University of Bridgeport, Rhode Island School of Design, University of San Francisco, University of Connecticut and Central Saint Martins.
+From 2015–2016, she was awarded an Association of Independent Colleges of Art & Design (AICAD) Teaching Fellowship in the Graphic Design program at California College of the Arts.
+Walters received dual degrees at the University of Connecticut, earning a BFA in Communication Design and a BA in Communication Sciences.
 She completed her MFA in Graphic Design from the Rhode Island School of Design.
-Kelly was most recently an assistant professor of graphic design at the University of Connecticut.

 The Black Experience in Design: Identity, Reflection & Expression, Creative Director + Co-editor with Anne H. Berry, Kareem Collie, Penina Laker, Lesley-Ann Noel, Jennifer Rittner (2022)